DylanPho/performance-comparison-c-python-cpp/README.md

-# Performance Comparison: C, Python, and C++
+# Performance Comparison: C, C++, Python, and Java

-This project compares the runtime performance of iterative computations in C, Python, and C++.
-It demonstrates the use of Python's `ctypes` library for cross-language integration and highlights the performance benefits of compiled languages over interpreted ones.
+This project compares the runtime performance of iterative computations in C, C++, Python, and Java.
+It demonstrates the use of Python's `ctypes` library for cross-language integration and highlights the performance differences between compiled and interpreted languages.

 ## Table of Contents
 1. [Overview](#overview)